 The Guatemalan Human Rights Commission estimates only 62% of Guatemalan children complete 6th grade, and less than 11% complete a secondary education.

-Currently the Alternative Learning Center has classes from Kindergarten to 6th grade, attends to over 150 children and employs 8 teachers and a Director.
+Currently the Alternative Learning Center has classes from Kindergarten to 6th grade, attends to approximately 150 children and employs 11 teachers and a Director.
 A monthly fee of 175 quetzales (US$23) covers tuition costs, though uniform, books, materials, and registration costs are separate.
-The school is funded by fees but mostly from the sale of our handmade crafts.
-Breakfast is provided to all students and they are encouraged to practice healthy habits with hygienic and health routines as part of the daily schedule- from teeth brushing to exercise classes and nutrition guidelines.
+The school is funded by fees, the sale of our handmade crafts, donations and special fundraising events.
+Breakfast is provided to all students and they are encouraged to practice healthy lifestyle habits daily including brushing teeth, exercise classes, as well as nutrition guidelines.
 In collaboration with the UPAVIM public library and librarian, each grade participates in a literature program once a week where reading, writing, research, and critical thinking skills are reinforced.

-UPAVIM CAA is currently in the process of integrating a Montessori style teaching approach, training teachers and implementing the philosophy in the classrooms grade by grade.
-In 2016 the kindergarten class began the year with Montessori practice, and the upcoming 2017 school year will include first grade in this program.
+UPAVIM CAA has been integrating a Montessori style teaching approach by training teachers and implementing the philosophy in the classrooms grade by grade.
+In 2016 the kindergarten class began the year with Montessori practice, and now we have Montessori all the way through 3rd grade.
+Fourth through sixth is different and a bit more complex to train and set up with the Montessori method but we hope to eventually accomplish that too.